-Posted on March 4, 2022March 4, 2022 by Dale Phillips The Early & The “Modern” Viol The Early & The “Modern” Viol by Theron McClure Originally published in Guild of American Luthiers Quarterly, Volume 6, #1, 1978 The study of paintings, drawings, and woodcuts of early viols shows us that all the viols made and played today are copied from those made and used during the final seventy-five years of the three century span of viol playing.
+Posted on March 4, 2022February 2, 2024 by Dale Phillips The Early and the “Modern” Viol The Early and the “Modern” Viol by Theron McClure Originally published in Guild of American Luthiers Quarterly, Volume 6, #1, 1978 The study of paintings, drawings, and woodcuts of early viols shows us that all the viols made and played today are copied from those made and used during the final seventy-five years of the three century span of viol playing.
 In those last years, instruments had been modified to cope with the tonal and advanced technical demands made upon viol players: trio-sonatas required performances of the same degree of virtuosity and lushness of tone possessed by the skilled flautist and violinist of the day, the end of the seventeenth and the beginning of the eighteenth centuries.
 Become A Member to Continue Reading This Article This article is part of our premium web content offered to Guild members.
 To view this and other web articles, join the Guild of American Luthiers.
 Members also receive 4 annual issues of American Lutherie and get discounts on products.
 For details, visit the membership page.
 If you are already a member, login for access or contact us to setup your account.